nicolargo/glances/docs/aoa/ps.rst

 Note: or the --export-process-filter ".*python.*,.*bash.*" option in the command line.

-Example number three, export all processes belong to the user 'nicolargo':
+Example number three, export all processes belong to 'nicolargo' user:

 .. code-block:: ini